 The world runs on code and ciphers.
-From ATMs to mobile, shopping online and your private conversations, cryptography is involved in every moment.
+From your private conversations to online transactions, cryptography is involved in almost everything you do digitally.
 In fact, life, as we know today, would not be possible without it.

 Cryptography is the science of secret communication where the aim is to transfer the information over an insecure channel in such a way that no third party can understand what is being conveyed.
 Security has become a critical issue as the Internet is providing new ways to gain access to systems and data.
 Every connected device is an endpoint, acting as a potential back door for hackers.

 Even if you don’t have millions to lose, protecting what you do have matters a lot.
 There are many different types of security technology available, but encryption is the one that every digital device user should know.
-We have tried to explain the most common encryption methods that are used at present to save your private information.
+We have tried to explain the most common encryption methods that are currently used to save your private information.

 Before we start: you should know every encryption method uses a key to turn a plain text message into ciphertext.
 There are two basic types of encryption –

 - Symmetric (secret key): Uses the same key for both encryption and decryption.

 - Asymmetric (public key): Uses different keys for encryption and decryption.

 8. Triple DES

 Triple DES was developed to replace the original DES algorithm (Data Encryption Standard) algorithm.
 Actually, the DES was using 56 bits key size that later became vulnerable to brute force attacks because of increased computational power.

 Triple DES provides a simple method to expand the key size of DES (by applying DES algorithm thrice to each data block), without the need to develop a completely new block cipher algorithm.
 The total key length adds up to 168 bits.
 Because of the meet-in-the-middle attack (MITM), the effective security it provides is only 112 bits.

 Microsoft’s Outlook, OneNote, and System Center Configuration Manager 2012 use Triple DES to protect user content and system data.
 It is also used in many electronic payment industries and other financial services.